 Leukorrhea is creamy, odourless, thick and white or whitish-yellow in colour.

 During early pregnancy, your discharge tends to be a large amount of leukorrhea.
+Also, it’s natural to get creamy discharge after ovulation.

 Can I get a Positive Pregnancy Test Result at 3 DPO?